fillerwriter/vizdimensions/_posts/2014-04-01-the-craft-of-building-educational-interactive-stories.md

 date: "2014-04-01 10:26:57 -0500"
 ---

-<p>It was great having [Jeremy Sherlick](http://www.cfr.org/experts/world/jeremy-sherlick/b12974) join us to discuss content strategy for interactive experiences on the web.
+<p>It was great having <a href="http://www.cfr.org/experts/world/jeremy-sherlick/b12974">Jeremy Sherlick</a> join us to discuss content strategy for interactive experiences on the web.
 The talented CFR team creates Emmy award-winning interactive presentations, which educate the public about global news and analyses.
 Brandon and Jeremy discussed how CFR develops their engaging content strategies for their educational interactive presentations.</p>

 Learn more about how CFR builds their interactive presentations in the following resources: